• Skip to primary navigation

 • Do not play with the dough!
 Mix your scone dough just until it all comes together.
 It is just fine if the dough is lumpy.

-• Refrigerate the dough for 15-20 minutes after you form the scones and before you bake them.
+• Refrigerate the dough for 15-20 minutes (or freeze for 10 minutes) after you form the scones and before you bake them.
 This will keep them from spreading out all over the pan while they are baking.

 One scone on a plate, with old kithen implements in the background.